urql-graphql/urql/docs/api/refocus-exchange.md

 # Refocus exchange

-`@urql/exchange-refocus` is an exchange for the [`urql`](../../README.md) GraphQL client that tracks currently active operations and redispatches them when the window regains focus
+`@urql/exchange-refocus` is an exchange for the `urql` that tracks currently active operations and redispatches them when the window regains focus

 ## Quick Start Guide